How Much Space Do Goats Need and the Factors to Consider

 • The type of goats you want to keep (Are you looking to keep meat goats, pet goats, or a milking herd?)

-• Prevailing weather (This will determine how much time the goats will need to spend in the goat pens.)
+• Prevailing weather (This will determine how much time the goats will need to spend inside)

 • Access to large tracts of pasture